visageeee/alephone/README.md

 ## Features

-All gameplay additions can be configured from the **Sprintathon** preferences panel.
+All gameplay additions can be toggled from the **Sprintathon** preferences panel.

 - Full unrestricted mouselook
 - Smoother mouse aiming